 Gyeongpo Beach is the largest beach on the east coast, and is only about a kilometer away from Gyeongpodae Pavilion, famous for its sunrise view.
 Perhaps the most striking characteristic of Gyeongpo Beach is its fine powdery sand, which is perfect for barefoot walks along the beach.
-There is also a beautiful pine tree forest that can be found nearby for leisure walks.
-Beach activities such as banana boating, jet skiing, and waterskiing are also well-favored.
+There is also a beautiful pine tree forest nearby for leisure walks.
+Beach activities such as banana boating, jet skiing, and waterskiing are well-favored as well.
 In addition, Gyeongpo Summer Music Festival is held every evening between the end of July and early August, featuring performances from famous bands and hip-hop groups for a beachside club atmosphere.

-Naksan Beach is one of the top beaches in Gangwon-do, with a sandy beach stretching over 1,810 meters that draws in countless visitors each year.
-The beach runs along clean waters and is bordered by rows of pine trees.
-In addition to its natural beauty, Naksan Beach also has a variety of water leisure activities such as banana boating and jet skis for those looking for more adventure.
+With a sandy beach stretching over 1,810 meters, Naksan Beach is one of the top beaches in Gangwon-do that draws in countless visitors each year.
+The beach runs along clean waters, bordered by rows of pine trees.
+In addition to its natural beauty, Naksan Beach also has a variety of water activities such as riding on a banana boat or Jet Ski for those looking for more adventure.

 The beach is also a top pick for those who are interested in Korea’s traditional culture, as it is close to Naksansa Temple and Uisangdae Pavilion, which was built to commemorate Great Monk Uisang.
 As an added bonus, the pavilion is also one of the best places in the area to view the sunrise.

 Eurwangni Beach, located near Seoul and Incheon International Airport, is a popular beach, both for its gorgeous views and clean white sand.
 The beach’s shallow water also provides the perfect place for children to go swimming.
-Nearby amenities include a number of lavish resorts and restaurants serving fresh seafood.
+Amenities nearby include a number of lavish resorts and restaurants that serve fresh seafood.
 Having dinner outside on the terrace of one of these restaurants is the perfect way to watch the final rays of sunlight as they disappear over the horizon!
 Beachgoers can also rent a fishing boat or rent a fishing rod to fish off the side of the pier.
 A variety of beach festivals take place at Eurwangi every summer.